DNBbank/getting-started/README.md

 the developer's credentials are setup in each file.
 You will find a readme file in each subfolder that will add complementary information about the language-specific code.

+## tldr;

+1. Register an application at [developer.dnb.no][]
+2. Configure credentials in `.env` file
+3. Run one of the examples and check out the code to see what is happening

 ## Getting client-id, client-secret and api-key

 In order to call the api, you will need client-id, client-secret and api-key.
 It